lancewilhelm/shpacer/docs/sharing.md

 # Sharing (MVP): Unified Course Sharing (Read‑Only)

+Note: Plan share links depend on course sharing.
+If you enable sharing for a plan, the course's shareable link will be enabled as well (after a confirmation).
+If you disable course sharing while any plans have sharing enabled, you will see a warning that those plan share links will no longer be viewable until course sharing is re-enabled.

 This document describes the initial (MVP) implementation of **read‑only sharing** for Courses (and structure prepared for Plans).
 It is distinct from the existing `public` (discoverable) visibility flag.

 ---